awatchar/satfinder-node-build-guide/README.md

 ---

-## 3) Configure TP-Link CPE210 Wi-Fi (SSID/Password)
+## 3) Configure TP-Link CPE210 Wi-Fi (SSID/Password) — 2.4 GHz

-Before flashing/provisioning TinyGS, configure the CPE210 wireless settings so that the SatFinder node can join the correct Wi-Fi network.
+Configure the CPE210 first so the TinyGS node can join the correct Wi-Fi network reliably during field deployment.

 ### 3.1 Wi-Fi naming rule (project standard)
+- **Band**: 2.4 GHz
 - **CPE210 SSID**: use the **same string as the SatFinder node name**
   - Format: `SatFinder-<PROV>-<SCHOOL>`
 - **CPE210 Password (WPA2-PSK)**: `aa8a7a94` (fixed for all SatFinder nodes)